isRuslan/learn-generators/exercises/delegating_generators/problem.md

-Generator inside generator.
+Generators inside generators.

 ## Info
-We can delegate iteration control from our generator to another one. `yield *` will do the trick, `*` means that **yield expression** is a generator too, so we can send message to it.
+We can delegate iteration control from our generator to another one.
+`yield * expression` will do the trick, `*` means that **expression** is a generator too, so we can send message to it.

 ```js
 function *foo() {